feathery-org/slate/source/index.html.md

 ### Request Query Parameters
 Parameter | Type               | Description
 --------- |--------------------| -----------
-submission_data | Boolean (Optional) | If set to true, each workspace's monthly submission data will be fetched as well.
+submission_data | Boolean (Optional) | If set to true, each workspace's submission data will be fetched as well.

 ### Response Body